Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 ## Conclusion

 With very little code we've managed to build a very basic markdown editor using Svelte and Electron.
 This blogpost was really just a whistle-stop tour of how to get started, if you want to properly make something, please use the official Electron [docs](https://www.electronjs.org/docs) or more indepth [tutorials](https://www.electronjs.org/docs/tutorial).

+**Some Extra Notes**
+- We used the Electron and Node APIs by sending messages between the Renderer process (Svelte) and the Main process (Electron).
+An alternative to this is to [use the Electron and Node APIs directly in our Svelte files](https://www.electronjs.org/docs/api/remote).

+- This was my first experiment with Electron, please take this guide/tutorial as more of an intro to how it _could_ be used and not how it _should_ be used.

 PS: I will be giving a really short lightning talk on this in March at the [Svelte London Meetup](https://www.meetup.com/svelte/events/268428373/).